-It’s now been more than a decade since Athabasca University (AU) and the Western Hockey League (WHL) started a partnership — a partnership which has transformed the academic lives of learner-athletes playing major junior hockey in western Canada and northwestern United States.
+It’s been more than a decade since Athabasca University (AU) and the Western Hockey League (WHL) started a partnership that has transformed the academic lives of learner-athletes playing major junior hockey in western Canada and the northwestern United States.

-Starting with just two WHL teams in British Columbia, this partnership was built to improve access for WHL players to university level courses both during and after their time actively playing in the league.
+Starting with just two WHL teams in British Columbia, this partnership was built to improve access to university-level courses for the league’s players, both during and after their time in the league.
 As part of the comprehensive WHL Education and Scholarship program offered to all players, the costs for university courses are covered by WHL clubs.
-With the flexibility Athabasca University courses provide, players can more easily combine their university studies with a demanding hockey schedule.
-Another key benefit to AU’s online format is that if a player has a long playoffs, his education goes along with him, undisrupted.

 Through the partnership, the WHL also offers each player a full one-year post-secondary education scholarship for each year he spends playing in the league.

 Who is eligible?

 WHL players who study at AU are in a variety of situations when it comes to their hockey career.
 Many are current WHL players, but there are also WHL alumni who are either no longer playing hockey or have moved onto a pro league.
 In fact, this partnership now serves alumni in Canada, the United States, and Europe.

 Why?
 The flexibility of our online delivery allows learning to meet learners where they are—either during their major junior career or after, wherever they are.

 “We are very proud of the 10-plus years that the Western Hockey League has been partnered with Athabasca University,” said Stacey Meyer, manager of education services with the WHL.
 “It is a relationship that has benefitted over 900 of our players, both while playing in the league, or as alumni after they have finished playing in the WHL.